EndangeredMassa/endangeredmassa.github.com/_posts/2014-03-12-battle-of-semver.md

 I'd much rather subscribe to a system where minor versions imply compatibility and therefore reduces risk in upgrading.
-Carat ranges are a perfect fit with the official spec.
+Caret ranges are a perfect fit with the official spec.

 ### battle of different platforms

-If your module uses carat ranges, this creates an implicit dependency on
+If your module uses caret ranges, this creates an implicit dependency on
 Node.js 0.10.16+.
-If a consumer wants to use a module where it or its dependents use carat ranges, they cannot be using Node.js <0.10.16.
+If a consumer wants to use a module where it or its dependents use caret ranges, they cannot be using Node.js <0.10.16.

 This is an issue that requires consideration,